 CB Kendall Fuller

-Kendall Fuller was the crown jewel of this free agent class, and he has performed even better than expected in his second stint in the nation's capital.
-Fuller, a third-round pick of Washington in 2016, is currently tied for third in the league with four interceptions despite missing two games because of injury.
+Kendall Fuller was the crown jewel of this free agent class, and he has performed as expected in his second stint in the nation's capital.
+Fuller, a third-round pick of Washington in 2016, is currently tied for seventh in the league with four interceptions despite missing two games because of injury.

 "It helps us out a lot," Darby said about having Fuller in the secondary.
 "He's a real smart player, works hard during the week, studying -- there's a reason why he's ranked the way he is."